 Your car should come with a cable and adapter so you can plug into a conventional three-pin socket at home.
 This is perfectly feasible, but is very slow compared to having a dedicated charging point installed at your home.

 The most convenient method is to use a dedicated charging unit, such as the electric car charge points we sell and install.
 These are sometimes referred to as wall chargers or wall boxes or charge points.
-You can find them here.
 These home charge points will charge your EV at up to 10 times faster than a three-pin plug (dependent on your vehicle's capabilities and your home electricity supply).

 The most common home chargers run at 7.4kW, compared to less than 3kW for a three-pin plug, and will charge a typical EV from 0-80% in under 10 hours.
 Although most of the time you will just need to top it up for a few hours two or three times a week to give you enough range to cover your commute or weekend driving.